watarinishin/ns-card-tools/README.md

 ## How to install and run a script

 This repository contains two kinds of scripts:
-- Tampermonkey userscripts (`.js` in filename): These are scripts contained in the [userscripts](https://github.com/watarinishin/CardScripts/tree/master/userscripts) directory.
-They are made to be run *in* a browser using [Tampermonkey](https://addons.mozilla.org/en-US/firefox/addon/tampermonkey/) or similar browser extensions such [Greasemonkey](https://addons.mozilla.org/en-US/firefox/addon/greasemonkey/).
+- Tampermonkey userscripts (`.js` in filename): They are made to be run *in* a browser using [Tampermonkey](https://addons.mozilla.org/en-US/firefox/addon/tampermonkey/) or similar browser extensions such [Greasemonkey](https://addons.mozilla.org/en-US/firefox/addon/greasemonkey/).
 They directly modify the NationStates web pages to your liking.
 - Python scripts (`.py` in filename): These are scripts contained in the remaining part of the repository.
 They run outside of your browser like a regular application.
-They need the [Python interpreter](https://www.python.org/downloads/) in order to run.
+They need [Python](https://www.python.org/downloads/) in order to run.

 <details>
   <summary>How to install a Tampermonkey script</summary>